PedroCorreiaLuis/Scala-Design-Patterns/README.md

 The examples are based on the ebook Dive Into Design Patterns, https://sourcemaking.com/design_patterns.

-I Still have to study and learn all those design patters (this might take a while) so all the help is appreciated, if you want to contribute just do a pull request.
+I Still have to study and learn all those design patterns (this might take a while) so all the help is appreciated, if you want to contribute just do a pull request.

 If you have more questions or suggestions I am always available **pedrocorreialuis@hotmail.com**